nervosnetwork/ckb/rpc/README.md

 #### Fields

-`Alert` is a JSON object with following fields.
+`Alert` is a JSON object with the following fields.

 *   `id`: [`AlertId`](#type-alertid) - The identifier of the alert.
 Clients use id to filter duplicated alerts.